-Theatre Tuscaloosa is committed to making our theatre and programs as accessibile as possible to all members of our community.
+Theatre Tuscaloosa is committed to making our theatre and programs as accessible as possible to all members of our community.
 We know there is still a lot to learn, though, so we want to hear from you!
-Let us know if there is something you'd like to see us address, if there's something we can be doing better, or if you have experienced any trouble during your interactions with our staff, volunteers, or our website.
+Let us know if there is something you'd like to see us address, something we can do better, or if you have experienced any trouble during your interactions with our staff, volunteers, or our website.
 You can contact our Accessibility Coordinator, Kiera Gillock, directly by filling out the form below, or by calling 205.391.2453.

 We look forward to speaking with you!

 ASL Interpreted Performances - For those who use sign language, Theatre Tuscaloosa is currently building a season where select shows will include one performance that will be accompanied by professional American Sign Language interpretors.
 Be on the lookout for these performances coming in our 2021-2022 season!

 Open-Captioning - For those with low- to no hearing, those who are learning English, and those who like extra clarification, Theatre Tuscaloosa is exploring options for creating performances which include Open-Captioning, where spoken dialogue is presented in text form for the audience to read along with the performance.